-The average weekly wage or AWW plays a crucial part in WC benefit calculations.
-The WC pay in Georgia is 2/3 of the average weekly wage received by the injured employee.
-There are certain caps on WC pay in Buford.
+The average weekly wage or AWW plays a crucial part in workers’ compensation benefit calculations.
+The workers’ compensation pay in Georgia is 2/3 of the average weekly wage received by the injured employee.
+There are certain caps on workers’ compensation pay in Buford.
 For example, the injured employee will receive 2/3 of his/her weekly wage if the amount doesn’t exceed $675 per week.

-No. Workers compensation benefits are not taxed in Buford, Georgia.
-That is because WC benefits are not counted as income in the state.
+No. Workers compensation benefits are not taxed in Georgia.
+That is because workers’ compensation benefits in Buford are not counted as income in the state.
 But if the injured employee has returned to light-duty after the injury, a part of his/her salary will be taxable.
-Other than that, workers compensation benefits are tax-free in Buford, Georgia.
+Other than that, workers’ compensation benefits in Buford, Georgia are tax-free.

-Get The Workers Compensation Benefits You Deserve.
-Call Our Burford Workers Comp Attorneys for a Free Consultation
+Get the Workers’ Compensation Benefits in Buford You Deserve and Call Our Workers’ Compensation Attorneys for a Free Consultation